 5. Solution-Focused Questions

-These pragmatic questions can help the client parse what feels like a huge, insurmountable goal into manageable and achievable steps.
+These pragmatic life coaching questions can help the client parse what feels like a huge, insurmountable goal into manageable and achievable steps.

 6. Hypothetical Questions